shadichy/Documentation/docs/installation/auto/bootable-installer.md

 If you have multiple drives, choose the one you want to install BlissOS in at `Select storage device`

-There's 3 partitioning options available: `Install alongside`, `Replace a partition`, `Erase disk`, `Manual`.Please refer to the following for selecting the right option for you:
+There're 4 partitioning options available: `Install alongside`, `Replace a partition`, `Erase disk`, `Manual`.
+Please refer to the following for selecting the right option for you:

 #### Install alongside